Fiber Launch Systems

 Essentially, a fiber launch system (also called fiber coupling stage) consists of a focusing lens in conjunction with optical-mechanical elements for fixing either a bare fiber end or a fiber connector containing the fiber (e.g. a FC/PC connector).
 In addition, it has controls for fine adjustment of the input beam and/or the focusing lens.

 If a bare fiber is inserted, it is usually fixed in a V groove with some clamp.
 Before inserting a fiber, it is usually required to strip the coating from its end of some length, e.g. the length of the mentioned V groove.
-In case of a connectorized fiber, one should of course take care that the fiber is properly mounted in the connector.
+In the case of a connectorized fiber, one should of course take care that the fiber is properly mounted in the connector.

 Some fiber launch systems are equipped with a fixed focusing lens, while others can accommodate different lenses (e.g. GRIN lenses or microscope objectives) for higher flexibility, for example in order to work with fibers having substantially different mode field diameters and/or with input beams of different beam radius, or to work in different wavelength regions.